“Public Self & Private Thoughts—Does A Man Have To Pretend?”

-I’m very glad to tell what I learned about a man’s public self and private thoughts in relation to two things: power and humor.
+I’m very glad to tell what I learned from Aesthetic Realism about a man’s public self and private thoughts in relation to two things: power and humor.
 I’ll speak about my own life and aspects of the life and work of the great comedian Groucho Marx.

 From a very early age, I liked to make people laugh and was seen as a funny person.
 For example, I remember a time when my mother was complaining about the cost of food.
 I said, “Don’t worry Ma, I’ll just eat every other day.”
 She laughed and I was proud because I wanted her to feel lighter, and she did.